 - A. Have written policies guiding the sale and use of the proceeds.
 This policy should describe under what conditions a sale should be considered and how the proceeds will be spent, such as purchasing new acquisitions, processing, digitization, reference, preservation and conservation of remaining collections, or even reappraising and deaccessioning more collections.
+The repository's parent body (e.g. state government, institution) may have policies in place for selling state/institutional property.
 The Society of American Archivists Code of Ethics does not address how sales proceeds should be used.
 For more information on this please refer to codes of ethics for affiliated professions. - B. Assess the risks.
 Even when deaccessioning is done ethically and transparently, there is a risk the public will not look favorably on selling items from the collections.
-Past sales from art museum collections have generated criticism and bad press for the selling institution.
-However, archival collections are usually not of the same high monetary value as art and such risks do not preclude selling a collection. - C. Note: Reappraisal and deaccessioning should not be used to raise funds for budget shortfalls or emergencies.
+Past sales from art museum collections, for example, have generated criticism and bad press for the selling institution.
+However, archival collections are usually not of the same high monetary value as art (rather, saleable materials found in collections are more akin to library materials) and such risks do not preclude selling a collection.

+- C. Note: Reappraisal and deaccessioning should not be used to raise funds for budget shortfalls or emergencies.
 Sale of collections can be the result of the process, but should not be the impetus or driving factor of taking on the reappraisal process.
-Make sure the institution is aware of the potential risks and prepared to discuss or engage any criticism that may arise.

-4. Destruction of the materials.
+Make sure the institution is aware of the potential risks and prepared to discuss or engage any criticism that may arise. - 4.
+Destruction of the materials.
 In certain situations, destruction may be the only option, especially if mandated by law, record retention schedules, or for health reasons, such as certain contaminations/infestations.
 Other circumstances that might justify destruction include, but may not be limited to: extremely poor physical condition; restricted or private information; or a preponderance of published items, duplicative materials, or obsolete formats.
 Infrequently, however, perfectly "good" collections may be destroyed solely because neither donors nor other repositories are interested in preserving them.